The Seed Enterprise Investment Scheme (SEIS)

-The Seed Enterprise Investment Scheme (SEIS) offers great tax efficient benefits to investors in return for investment in small and early stage start-up businesses in the UK.
+The Seed Enterprise Investment Scheme (SEIS) offers tax-efficient benefits to investors in return for investment in small and early-stage start-up businesses in the UK.

 SEIS was designed to boost economic growth in the UK by promoting new enterprise and entrepreneurship.

-The scheme was introduced in the Chancellor George Osborne’s 2011 Autumn Statement (and came into force in April 2012) which heralded a big shake up of tax incentives for investors, with the Enterprise Investment Schemes and Venture Capital Trusts also being revamped.
+The scheme was introduced in Chancellor George Osborne’s 2011 Autumn Statement (and came into force in April 2012), which heralded a shake-up of tax incentives for investors, with the Enterprise Investment Schemes and Venture Capital Trusts also being revamped.

 Generally held to be one of the most successful government-backed schemes ever created, SEIS was designed to boost economic growth in the UK by promoting new enterprise and entrepreneurship.